-The severity of the result of those oysters being consumed uncooked is high with susceptible individuals made ill.
+The severity of the result of those oysters being consumed uncooked is high with susceptible individuals made very ill.

 This combination of likely with severe outcome means that all oysters from Class B waters must either be purified at a licensed deputation centre or cooked before consumption.
 This is important enough for it to be a legal requirement.
 The combination of likelihood with severity is what turns a hazard into a risk.
-The oysters pose a significant risk, but that risk is controlled by an approved depuration (purification) process.